statechannels/website/server/docs/getting-started.md

 3. When is the game over?
 4. What happens to the stake when the game is over?

 In this guide, we've provided you with a deployed contract, [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol), to use for your dapp.
-Take a quick look at **HighRoller.sol** and make sure you can find how it answers questions 1-4.
+Take a quick look at **HighRoller.sol** and see if you can find how it answers questions 1-4 (we'll also run through this together in the next [section](link here)).

 The UI and client logic for the game will be implemented in **app.js**.
 Functionality handled includes: